Digital Design Introduction

 S2 (10)| 1 | x | S0 (00)|

-This table describes the combinational function to compute the next state.
+This table describes the combinational function that computes the next state.
 We will see that using SystemVerilog, we do not need to write down this table manually.
 We can use higher level HDL constructs to describe the transition table.

 SystemVerilog Description